julianmackenzie/BasicChatClient/README.md

 2. Sending a data object via TCP allows a lot of options for processing different kinds of data in the Server.
 3. A basic, readable user interface is the foundation for a positive user experience.
 4. I really enjoy the idea of pursuing UI design!
 Obviously the UI of this project is extrmely minimal and system-y, but it has me feeling inspired to create clean, user-friendly applications as I expand my knowlege of the possibilites of user interface creation.
+5. A good partner makes all the difference!
+Having a second set of eyes on you while you write your code makes it so much easier to avoid the slew of dumb mistakes that you tend to make while working with new concepts.

 Demonstration: